Lessons of cyclone Nargis still need to be applied

 As countries such as Bangladesh, India, and Myanmar move quickly and comprehensively to strengthen early warning and preparedness, partners in the U.N.
 System are also working hand-in-hand with government partners to help deliver results.

 For example, the CREWS (Climate Risk Early Warning Systems) initiative, backed by the U.N.
 Office for Disaster Risk Reduction (UNISDR), the World Meteorological Organization and the World Bank, is designed to strengthen multi-hazard early warning systems especially in low and middle-income countries.

 UNDP works closely with UNISDR and partners to achieve the goals of the Sendai Framework.
 This has included support to national and sub-national governments to put in place over 1,000 disaster risk management or preparedness plans over the past four years, including early warning technology and capacity support to many countries with high levels of disaster risk.

 Yet, even with these efforts, over 80 percent of the world’s 48 least developed countries and many small island developing territories and states have only a basic early warning system, and weather observation networks are inadequate in many countries in Africa.
 These are the countries where further support is needed.

 From now to November is the peak period for tropical storms from the Arabian Sea to the Pacific to the Caribbean.
 When we forget about catastrophic events like Cyclone Nargis, it is at our peril.

-Mami Mizutori is the UN Special Representative for Disaster Risk Reduction and head of the UN Office for Disaster Risk Reduction (UNISDR) and Achim Steiner is the Administrator of the UN Development Programme (UNDP)
+Achim Steiner is the Administrator of the UN Development Programme (UNDP) and Mami Mizutori is the UN Special Representative for Disaster Risk Reduction and head of the UN Office for Disaster Risk Reduction (UNISDR)